fajarsj/pokedex/README.md

 [https://pokedex-fsj.herokuapp.com/](https://pokedex-fsj.herokuapp.com/) This program is only example for take home assignment interview.

-`Note: This program already tested and running well in most of browsers and responsive especially on Ipad, Ipad Pro and Iphone X`

 ## Getting Started

 These instructions will tell you how to running the program on your local machine for testing purposes.